 - Single Item/Multi Tape – such a long programmes and films

-Mediaflex Ingest is hardware encoder independent and is format agnostic.
-The module supports parallel ingest to create multiple format files from a single record stream.
-For example, SD, HD, UHD and proxy browse format for preview and cuts only editing.
+When ingesting from baseband, Mediaflex Ingest is hardware encoder independent and format agnostic.
+The encoders are controlled and monitored by Mediaflex under API control.
+The module supports parallel ingest to create multiple format files from a single baseband record stream.
+For example, SD, HD and UHD along with proxy browse format that may be used for preview and cuts only editing.
 In each case the Mediaflex Ingest module underpins the encoding process.

-Mediaflex Ingest makes use of the Mediaflex Orchestrator to control the throughput in the ingest system from any number of ingest stations.
-The workflow schedule allows users to pick the jobs they want to work on and system managers to check and progress ingests as they flow through the system.
+Mediaflex Ingest makes use of the Mediaflex Orchestrator to control the throughput from any number of ingest stations, live record streams and automated bulk recording using video tape robotic libraries.
+In manual mode, the workflow schedule enables user to select the ingest jobs they want to work on and the system managers to monitor and check the progress of ingests as they flow through the system.

-Mediaflex Ingest supports the digitisation of media in both hard and soft parting:
+In addition, Mediaflex Ingest supports the digitisation of media in both hard and soft parting.
+That is to say: